 The SDK installs all the files that are needed to write applications in both C and C++.
 If you wish to build your application in another programming language, please visit the downloads page of our web site.
 There you will find support for various other languages and environments.
 For example, there is a .NET download which supports programming in C# and VB (as well as other languages).
 There is also a driver for other environments like NI's LabView, MVTec's HALCON and Cognex's Vision Pro.
 If you can't fine what you need, contact our technical support department to see if they can help you.

 If you need to understand how your board works

 There is a hardware reference manual for each family of boards.
-These manuals are available on the SDK CD and can also be downloaded from our web site.
+These manuals can be downloaded from our web site.
 The following manuals are available: